I was born in Eskilstuna on January 26, 1981. I live in, works in and owns a appartment in central Eskilstuna, very close to the train station.

 But one used cartridge of "Dukem Nukem collection 1" did not work.
 I talked to "Evercade" support and while doing so I got a suggestion from "Amazon" to get it quick and the new cartridge worked so something was damaged on the old used cartridge.
 After this I will not buy and more used "Evercade" cartridges and only buy new items.

-I have ordered 6 different portable portable "Super Pocket" devices with different intergrated game collections not sold as separate cartridges.
-The editions I bought are "Neogeo", "Atari", "Capcom", "Taito", "Technos" and "Data East".
+I own 6 different portable portable "Super Pocket" devices with different intergrated game collections not sold as separate cartridges.
+The editions I own are "Neogeo", "Atari", "Capcom", "Taito", "Technos" and "Data East".
 There are currently 6 editions of "Super Pocket" if more are realised I might buy more to have one of each as collection items.
 There exist other versions of portable "Evercade" devices like original portable "Evercade" and also some other version that have a different screen etc but they are more than twice as expensive per piece.
 I have tried out those that arrived and I think that are like normal "Gameboys" and the screen is large enough.
 I was also surprised that "Atari edition" had incredible many intergrated games.
 To use "Evercade" cartridges instead of the build in games one presses a button at the device and at the menu selects "Evercade".

 Several online shops incorrectly claims and even ChatGPT thinks it possible to play multiplay by connecting two Super Pockets.
 I save no documentation at makers site so I ask support myself and they said it does not work.
 It was maybee a planned feutere that never became possible.
 Support also confirmed that "Suport Pockets" can not connect to a TV.

 I bought a portable "Evercade EXP".
 The screen has different proposions than "Evercade Super Pocket" as well as Wifi support to update firmwire.
 However note that multiplay is impossible despite Wifi support.
-The machine has intergrated "Capcom" games, even more "Capcom" games than "Super Pocket Capcom edition" has and the "Irem Collection 1" cartrige was also included in the package but I already owned this cartridge so now I got two of them.
+The machine has intergrated "Capcom" games, even more "Capcom" games than "Super Pocket Capcom edition" has and the "Irem Collection 1" cartridge was also included in the package but I already owned this cartridge so now I got two of them.
 If a cartridge is attached it is the default start option but one can still switch on to build in games at the menu.
 I got the impression that in for example the game "Commando" the game area of the screen was much smaller than "Super Pocket" games if using pixel perfect as display mode becouse of proposions and not filled entire screen.
 I changed the settings into fullscreen and the game fills the entire screen.
 In that mode the screen is larger than "Super Pocket".
 It is possible to connect the machine to a TV using a special mini HDMI cable to get a even larger screen, then the "Evercade EXP" internal screen is turned off and becomes just as joypad and everything is displayed at TV instead.

 I one is thinking of only buying only one of the "Evercades" variations than I recommend to choose depending on intergrated games or else even consider to buy a stationary version + a extra joypad if wanting to play multiplay.
 The stationarys supports up to 4 joypads but it depends on games if multiplayer is avelable and if more than two players can play.
 Also it is never wrong to own more than one "Super Pocket" device since they are realtive cheap and one gets different interal games as part of the package.
-There are even "Super Pocket" bags to cary the machine and some cartriges safely and it is a big pluss.
+There are even "Super Pocket" bags to cary the machine and some cartridges safely and it is a big pluss.

 I have also asked support and "Super Pockets" can not connect to each other thus no multiplay is avalible despite some online shops ideas and even ChatGPT has hallucinations they can.
 Support also says that "Super Pockets" can not connect to a TV.